I am a Teacher

 Reassure them their career will be as unique as them

-Let them know there’s ‘no one size fits all’ approach to a career and that it’s a journey of trial and error.
-Just take one step at a time.
+Let them know that there’s no one size fits all approach to a career and that it’s a journey of trial and error.
+Just to take one step at a time.

 Manage their expectations

-Prepare them for change, let them know their career will have many twists and turns, and highs and lows (and that’s ok).
-So always have a back up plan or two!
+Prepare them for change, let them know their career will have many twists and turns, and highs and lows and that’s ok.
+Suggest always having a back up plan or two!

 Empower them with the career decision journey